opencog/docker/opencog/README.md

     * For langauge learning work, use the `-l` option.
     * If you want to update your images add `-u` option.
 For example, for opencog development, use `-ctu` options.
-Unless there are some system dependency changes, you don't have to update `opeoncog/opencog-deps` image. (???)
+Unless there are some base OS changes, or changes to ocpkg/octool, you don't have to update `opencog/opencog-deps` image.
     * To list the available options, use `-h`
 <!-- ==============================
     * For opencog development use `-bctp` option